IhsanMujdeci/tamagotchi/README.md

 # Tamagotchi CLI

-Take care of your tamagotchi less it grows unhappy and resents you its whole life.
+Take care of your tamagotchi less it grows unhappy and resents you its whole life. <br>
+Be sure to sleep it when its sleep it and feed when its hungry. <br>
+It takes a keen eye especially early in a 'gotchis life to keep them healthy!

+## Technical features
+- Interactive ui
+- Real time passes by in terminal
+- Testing framework setup
+- CI setup on github actions with building and testing of code

 ## How to use